PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 - The shift rotation is 24 hours - a new person will be on call every day.
 - Each day, starting at 8:00 PM, the team oncall will receive notifications.
 Help Desk Team B will be on call for 12 hours of the 24-hour shift, 8:00 PM until 8:00 AM the next day.

 These two schedules will be complimentary when they are used in an *Escalation Policy*.
-They could also be combined using different [layers] of the same schedule.
-This example divides the two shifts up for flexibility, but having a single schedule with two time-based layers is also useful in many cases. **Add the doc for follow-the-sun example**.
+They could also be combined using different [layers](https://support.pagerduty.com/docs/schedule-basics#schedule-layers) of the same schedule.
+This example divides the two shifts up for flexibility, but having a single schedule with two time-based layers is also useful in many cases.

 ### IT Operations Schedules